 18 BEST Hikes Near Calgary (Easy & Hard!)

 Nestled in the heart of Alberta’s stunning landscapes, Calgary is not just a city of skyscrapers and urban charm but a gateway to the beautiful Rocky Mountains.
-If you need a break from city life and the hustle and bustle of honking cars and bright lights, one of these hikes near Calgary is just what the doctor ordered.
+If you need a break from city life and the hustle and bustle of honking cars and bright lights, one of these hikes near Calgary may be just what the doctor ordered.

 A Pass is Needed to Hike in Kananaskis